twilio/twilio-video-processors.js/README.BETA.md

 ## Usage

 Please check out the following pages for example usage.
-These processors support **Chrome** at the moment and will not work on other browsers.
+These processors are only supported on the Chrome browser at this moment and will not work on other browsers.
 For best performance and accuracy, a `24fps` with `640x480` resolution `MediaStream` is recommended when calling [Video.createLocalVideoTrack](https://media.twiliocdn.com/sdk/js/video/releases/2.13.1/docs/module-twilio-video.html#.createLocalVideoTrack__anchor).
 Higher resolutions can still be used but the frame rate will be degraded.

 * [VirtualBackgroundProcessor](dist/docs/classes/virtualbackgroundprocessor.html)
 * [GaussianBlurBackgroundProcessor](dist/docs/classes/gaussianblurbackgroundprocessor.html)